sleekweasel/AppGhoul/README.md

-Hacky Android widget that lets you create launcher icons for applications you uninstall and reinstall frequently.
+Hacky Android widget that lets you create persistent launcher icons for applications you uninstall and reinstall frequently.

 Probably only useful for developers.